SarpongAbasimi/Bookmanager/README.md

 As a User,
 So that I can select from my favourite bookmarks,
 I would like to see a list of my bookmarks.

+> Second User Story.

+As a User,
+so that I can store my favourite bookmarks,
+I would like to be able to add a bookmark.
 ```
 <h4 align='center'>
 Domain Model